MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-generate-images.md

 Before creating a client application, let's test the DALL-E model in the playground.

 1. In the page for the DALL-E model you deployed, select **Open in playground** (or in the **Playgrounds** page, open the **Images playground**).
 1. Ensure your DALL-E model deployment is selected.
-Then, in the **Prompt** box, enter a prompt such as `Create an image of an robot easting spaghetti`.
+Then, in the **Prompt** box, enter a prompt such as `Create an image of an robot eating spaghetti`.
 1. Review the resulting image in the playground:

     ![Screenshot of the images playground with a generated image.](../media/images-playground.png)